NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 # EZ WildApricot Web Designer Functions

-When editing the EZ WildApricot Web Designer configuration and translation files, the following functions are available: Ech function operates in a specific way to modify, hide or translate parts of your website.
+When editing the EZ WildApricot Web Designer configuration and translation files, the following functions are available: Each function operates in a specific way to modify, style, hide or translate parts of your website.

 ## **text**